 Larry holds a bachelor’s degree in honors economics taken at The Wharton School of the University of Pennsylvania, a master of science in education also from Penn, and a law degree from the University of Michigan Law School.

-Edward (Ted) Sachs, Jr. - Treasurer of the Board of Directors
+Edward (Ted) Sachs, Jr. - Treasurer, Board of Directors

 Ted Sachs spent his career in commercial finance, bank lending and financial consulting in Chicago.
 Major employers included GATX, CIT, Sanwa Business Credit/Bank of America, DKB Bank/Mizuho Group.
 He was also involved in secured lending and consulting to mid-sized private businesses during his professional career.